-The 'Right for Children' transformation programme will contribute to a number of our Council Corporate Plan Priorities:
+The 'Right for Children' Transformation Programme contributes to a number of our Council Corporate Plan priorities:

-- 1. People: The transformation programme will aim to work with children, young people and their families to ensure they have increased independence, improved health and can positively contribute to their communities. - 2.
-Internal Focus: The programme is focussing on a whole system change to ensure that within Children's Services we are as efficient and effective as we can be. - 3.
-Children: The main focus of the transformation programme is to ensure that the right support is in place so that children can have the best start and are safe from harm, happy, health and learning well. - 4.
+- 1. People: The programme will work with children, young people and their families to ensure they have increased independence, improved health and can positively contribute to their communities. - 2.
+Internal Focus: The programme is focussed on a whole system change to ensure that within Children's Services we are as efficient and effective as we can be - 3.
+Children: The primarily objective of the programme is to ensure that the right support is in place so that children can have the best start and are safe from harm, happy, health and learning well - 4.
 Communities: Our transformation programme will connect and strengthen relationships with Walsall communities and ensure that they are resilient with all housing needs for children and young people being met in safe and healthy places that build a strong sense of belonging and cohesion.